texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/introduction.md

 The syntax for both `roslaunch` and `rosrun` commands are nearly identical!
 Don't forget that `roslaunch` is for launch files and `rosrun` is for individual nodes
 {{site.data.alerts.end}}

-To run **your** code, you'll do the **rosrun** command, which we also mentioned earlier.
-For this specific example, open a new terminal and do:
+To run **your** code, you'll always do the **rosrun** command, which we also mentioned earlier.
+Whenever you are running multiple launch files or nodes, you always need one terminal open for each.
+For this specific example, split your terminal and in the new terminal do:

 {{site.data.alerts.terminal_commands}}
 rosrun 4_1 ex_4_1_1